s-hosseini/Staging/Intermediate/Deployment_Retrain.md

 - impact assessments and continuous red-teaming: ML models should undergo extensive checks at each step to ensure quality control.
 This could be in the form of red-teaming or security tests.
 Where feasible, the use of model implementations can also enable more deeply robust external verification.
 The continuous application of red-teaming enables ongoing estimation of operational robustness to new ML security threats.
 Agencies should also require an algorithmic impact assessment **(Reisman et al., 2018).**

-For a discussion of directly applicable methods including analytical metric definition and links to code snippets and open source tooling, please see the Advanced Post-Deployment Methods section.
+For a discussion of directly applicable methods including analytical metric definition and links to code snippets and open source tooling, please see the [Advanced Bias Evaluation](https://github.com/XDgov/MLBias/blob/main/Build/Advanced/Advanced_Bias_Evaluation.md) section.